 GlossGenius Client Data Management

-You can store notes on clients as well as “portfolio images” like before and after pictures.
-What’s also cool with GlossGenius is that you can also book and manage clients in your phone’s address book.
-Perfect for independent professionals.
-You’ll also be able to access client history and upcoming appointments directly from the client’s profile.
+GlossGenius offers comprehensive client data management where you can store notes, “portfolio images” like before and after pictures, and manage clients directly through your phone’s address book – perfect for independent professionals.
+You’ll have easy access to client history and upcoming appointments directly from each client’s profile.

 Vagaro Client Data Management